jurtasun/rcds_intro_nextflow/chapter5/README.md

 ```

 This is not yet functional because we have not specified what should be input to the `convert_to_upper()` process.

-#### 1.3.
-Pass the output of the first process to the second process

 Now we need to make the output of the `say_hello()` process flow into the `convert_to_upper()` process.

 Conveniently, Nextflow automatically packages the output of a process into a channel called `<process>.out`.
 So the output of the `say_hello` process is a channel called `say_hello.out`, which we can plug straight into the call to `convert_to_upper()`.

-In the workflow block, make the following change in the call to `converToUpper()`:
+In the workflow block, make the final edit in the call to `converToUpper()`:

 ```nextflow